 The young generation of Hostettlers diversifies the growing group of companies.
 The Swiss Commercial Trade Register, SHAB, reports the founding of the company intercycle ag.
 A new wholesale company is created from the bicycle shop.
 The background to this founding is the growing debate around environmental issues, which began to reach a high point in the 1970s for the first time.

 The successful artist Jean Tinguely from Freiburg – alongside Bernhard Luginbühl considered to be one of the most influential sculpture designers of the 1980s – assimilates a racing side-car from the Hostettler racing team into a true Tinguely piece.
 Not quite ‘art in architecture’, but rather ‘art in sidecar’.

-Peter Hostettler is on his way to the Polar Circle on the legendary Yamaha XT Ténéré.
-His solo journey with the enduro tour bike becomes an unforgettable adventure, both on and off the roads travelled.
+Peter Hostettler on his way to the Arctic Circle, on the legendary Yamaha XT Ténéré.
+Going alone with the touring enduro becomes an unforgettable adventure, on and off the beaten track.
 The XT Ténéré lives up to its name.

 The scooter boom brings hostettler another increase in sales.
 The Japanese manufacturers at Yamaha copied the Italian scooter manufacturers and further developed their products.
 The scooter catches on as an urban cult motorcycle.

 Central Swiss media and the Neue Zürcher Zeitung announce a new sales record for the Hostettler companies: an annual turnover of 65 million francs.
 National media also focus their attention on the company based in Central Switzerland.
 The financial element proves the ambitious development of the group.